Cubist Systematic Strategies LLC Sells 113,343 Shares of United Airlines Holdings, Inc. (NASDAQ:UAL)

 Cubist Systematic Strategies LLC lessened its holdings in United Airlines Holdings, Inc. (NASDAQ:UAL) by 53.3% during the first quarter, HoldingsChannel.com reports.
 The fund owned 99,288 shares of the transportation company’s stock after selling 113,343 shares during the period.
 Cubist Systematic Strategies LLC’s holdings in United Airlines were worth $5,713,000 at the end of the most recent reporting period.

-UAL has been the topic of a number of recent research reports.
-Jefferies Financial Group lifted their price target on United Airlines from $55.00 to $60.00 and gave the company a “hold” rating in a research note on Tuesday, March 30th. lifted their price target on United Airlines from $65.00 to $67.00 and gave the company a “buy” rating in a research note on Monday, June 14th.
-MKM Partners cut their price objective on United Airlines from $65.00 to $61.00 and set a “neutral” rating on the stock in a research note on Thursday.
-Raymond James cut their price objective on United Airlines from $80.00 to $78.00 and set an “outperform” rating on the stock in a research note on Wednesday, April 21st.
-Finally, Barclays lifted their price objective on United Airlines from $44.00 to $62.00 in a research note on Thursday, April 15th.
+UAL has been the topic of a number of recent research reports. lifted their price target on United Airlines from $65.00 to $67.00 and gave the company a “buy” rating in a research note on Monday, June 14th.
+Wolfe Research raised United Airlines from an “underperform” rating to a “peer perform” rating in a research note on Friday, June 18th.
+Argus lowered United Airlines from a “buy” rating to a “hold” rating in a research note on Tuesday, July 13th.
+JPMorgan Chase & Co. lifted their price objective on United Airlines from $43.00 to $58.00 and gave the stock an “underweight” rating in a research note on Wednesday, April 14th.
+Finally, Susquehanna cut their price objective on United Airlines from $56.00 to $51.00 and set a “neutral” rating on the stock in a research note on Thursday.
 Four investment analysts have rated the stock with a sell rating, eight have given a hold rating and seven have assigned a buy rating to the company’s stock.
 United Airlines presently has an average rating of “Hold” and an average price target of $56.26.

 United Airlines (NASDAQ:UAL) last issued its earnings results on Monday, July 19th.
 The transportation company reported ($3.91) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($4.17) by $0.26.
 The business had revenue of $5.47 billion during the quarter, compared to the consensus estimate of $5.33 billion.
 United Airlines had a negative return on equity of 133.58% and a negative net margin of 37.89%.
 The firm’s revenue for the quarter was up 270.9% on a year-over-year basis.
 During the same period in the previous year, the company posted ($9.31) earnings per share.
 On average, research analysts predict that United Airlines Holdings, Inc. will post -13.23 EPS for the current year.